byhkalo/AndroidApplicationAnalyzer/README.md

 ```
 ulimit -S -n 1024
 ```
 Download source.
-Visit [this page](https://source.android.com/setup/build/downloading) Please choose master branch, based on [Google Forum's](https://groups.google.com/forum/#!topic/android-building/rwf1jQMhW_s) advice it would be the correct choose.
+Visit [this page](https://source.android.com/setup/build/downloading) Please choose the master branch, based on [Google Forum's](https://groups.google.com/forum/#!topic/android-building/rwf1jQMhW_s) advice it would be the correct choice.
 We tried to compile AOSP for android-9.0.0_r36 but we got unsolved bugs and problems on MacOS.

 Building.
 After repo sync just run the next commands in your terminal:

 Attention!
-Mac not support ARM processors!
+Mac does not support ARM processors!
 Don’t use ARM.
 Believe us.

 ```
 source build/envsetup.sh